zczqxc5/CASA0014-plant-monitor-Xin-Cheng/README.md

 # CASA0014-PlantMonitor-Xin-Cheng

 ## Overview
 This is a sensor system built for monitoring and store soil moisture and environment conditions, reminds users to water plant when it needs.
-I also wanted to make the plant feel like a Christmas tree and add some interaction functions for users to communicate with collected data.
+I also wanted to make the plant feel like a Christmas tree and add some interaction functions for users to communicate with collected data.<br>
+main codes are in“Plant-Monitor.ino”file

 ## Functions
 ### 1. Real-time sensor data monitoring